Portfolio Showcase

 The Constant Pressure

-As explained by this Iraq War veteran, when you have nothing to do for hours at a time, smoking cigarettes becomes a very appealing way to kill time.
+As explained by many Iraq War veterans: when you have nothing to do for hours at a time, smoking cigarettes becomes a very appealing way to kill time.
 The boredom may end with the tour of duty, but the nicotine addiction follows veterans home.

 Coming to Terms